Spotlight (Reekado Banks album)

 Spotlight is the debut studio album by Nigerian singer Reekado Banks.
 Released through Mavin Records on 1 September 2016, the album features guest appearances from Patoranking, Falz, D'Prince, Vanessa Mdee, Kenny Blaq, and Sarkodie.
 Its production was handled by Don Jazzy, Altims, and Babyfresh.
-Spotlight reached number 10 on the Billboard World Albums chart.
+Spotlight reached number 10 on the Billboard World Albums chart, and received a nomination for Album of the Year at the 2017 Ghana-Naija Showbiz Awards.
 The album did not spawn any singles of its own; however, previously released singles "Katapot" and "Standard" appear as bonus tracks.

 Background

 Sometime in 2014, Reekado Banks's older brother, Temi Solomon, submitted some of his songs to Mavin Records as part of an online talent search, doing so without Reekado's knowledge.
 Out of over 5,000 submissions, his entries were selected, leading to his signing with the label.

 Promotion

 Don Jazzy promoted the album with his announcement on Twitter, tweeting "Reekado album loading… 2016" with the hashtags #AlbumWeyGoBurstBrain and #Reeky2016.

 Singles

 Spotlight was housed by two singles which were released prior to the album as standalone tracks and later added as bonus tracks.
 The first single, "Katapot", was released on 13 February 2015.
 Produced by Don Jazzy, it was misconceived by listeners as a diss track aimed at Don Jazzy's former Mo' Hits collaborators, D'banj and Wande Coal, due to its lyrics addressing envy and jealousy.
 Don Jazzy denied the allegations via Twitter, stating that he does not create diss tracks.
-The song's music video won Best Use Of Visual Effect In A Video at the 2015 Nigerian Music Video Awards.
+The song's music video won Best Use of Visual Effect in a Video at the 2015 Nigerian Music Video Awards.
 The second single "Standard" was released on 6 June 2016.
 It was produced by Altims.